ulisesvina/raspiot/README.md

 **Raspiot** is a web application to control GPIO pins on the Raspberry Pi using a friendly UI/UX, made on Node JS.

+***DISCLAIMER:* Raspiot *doesn't* include a login-signup system, authtentication is completely on your side and Raspiot should be used solely for testing and not big-scale *temporary* deployment.**

 ### Why?